 As a registered charity, the Society also has to ensure that all legal and financial regulations are satisfied.
 However, the emphasis is really on people – the sisters themselves and all those with whom they work.
 It is a challenging and demanding responsibility and a privilege.

-Anne Stewart lives in Blackpool, where she is very involved in the local church and community.
+Anne Stewart lives in Blackpool, England, where she is very involved in the local church and community.
 She accompanies SHCJ Associates in the European Province with Sr Angela O’Connor and supports the Step Into the Gap project with colleagues from CAFOD (Catholic Fund for Overseas Development.)
 She has also worked with the national anti-poverty campaigning organisation Church Action on Poverty.
 She is also involved in the safeguarding of children and vulnerable adults locally and nationally in the Catholic Church in England and Wales.
+Anne is involved in a local Ignatian Outreach Team offering Weeks of Guided Prayer and one to one spiritual accompaniment.